Receipts: Booker T. Washington’s “slave” food memories

 This article was originally published by Fresh & Fried Hard.
 You can subscribe to read more of their content on Substack.

-There’s something insightful about first-person accounts, Washington allows us to speculate how his earliest food memories influenced his style of leadership.
+There’s something insightful about first-person accounts, in “Up from Slavery” Booker T. Washington allows us to see how his earliest food memories influenced his lifestyle and style of leadership

-I’ve always found Booker T. Washington to be an intriguing personality.
-One of my family lines is rooted in the Appalachian sub-region of SW Virginia and West Virginia like Washington’s.
-I lived in SE Ohio, where he married Olivia Davidson, his second wife.
-(Also, Tuskegee is located in a sub-region of Appalachia in Alabama, where I have kin.)
+Booker T. Washington was an intriguing personality.
+His family line is rooted in the Appalachian sub-region of SW Virginia and West Virginia.
+He married Olivia Davidson, his second wife in Athens, OH in SE Ohio.
+And Tuskegee is located in a sub-region of Appalachia in Alabama.

 Tuskegee Institute was developed on his self-determination principles and he made certain that the students were fully invested in their own education at the institute.
 They literally made the bricks, constructed buildings, worked the land to grow the food they ate and sold… They carried their own weight.
 That was one of his chief selling points to white donors, who donated heavily to Tuskegee.
-It is safe to say Washington argued that it was best to labor at an institution made for Black folk than to labor at an institution that wouldn’t admit Black folk as students.
-He was all for acceptability and respectability.
-Yes, indeed.
+It is safe to say Washington argued that it was better to labor at an institution made for Black folk than to labor at an institution that wouldn’t admit Black folk as students.

 In many ways, he used his own life as a blueprint to establish Tuskegee.

-While researching his mother, Jane Ferguson, I was led back to his autobiography Up from Slaverywhich is excerpted below.
+In his autobiography Up from Slavery he offers details about his mother Jane Ferguson.
 Born into slavery, Jane Ferguson worked as a cook on the plantation of James Burroughs.
 After emancipation, she worked as a cook for the Ruffner family in Malden, West Virginia until her untimely death in 1874.

 While Jane Ferguson’s claim-to-fame is Booker T. Washington, she was a pioneer in her own right.
 After moving to Malden, she became the town’s first Black homeowner despite receiving threats from the Ku Klux Klan.
 Through her church, African Zion Baptist Church, she worked with members of the congregation to assist others transitioning from enslavement to freedom.